Athmac

-The Athmac was a short-lived cyclecar which was manufactured by Athmac Motor Company of Leyton, then in Essex (now part of Greater London) in 1913.
+The Athmac was a short-lived English cyclecar which was manufactured by Athmac Motor Company of Leyton, then in Essex (now part of Greater London) in 1913.
 The friction-driven car, named 10/12, was propelled by a 1,110 cc four-cylinder engine.
-It featured final drive by long belts to the rear axle and was supposed to sell at 120 guineas, but production never quite got off the ground.
+It featured final drive by long belts to the rear axle and was supposed to sell at 120 guineas, but production never got off the ground.